-This course offers insight into the various aspects of supervision and leadership in the hospitality industry.
-Students are introduced to the functions of supervision and how it relates to all stakeholders within a hospitality organization.
+Supervision and Leadership in the Hospitality Industry introduces students to the functions of a typical hospitality supervisor/leader as they relate to and impact stakeholders within a hospitality organization.
 Supervisory roles, responsibilities, and essential supervisory skills are presented through study and practical applications.
-Prerequisites: HTM 100 or HRM 134, and Reading Proficiency.